phylum-dev/phylum-ci/docs/integrations/git_precommit.md

       - id: phylum
         # Additional args are possible, but `--audit` is the new one.
         args: [--audit]
-        # Since the hook will always pass in audit mode, forcing the output of the
+        # Since the hook will pass in audit mode, forcing the output of the hook
-        # hook to be printed will ensure failures have a chance of being noticed.
+        # to be printed will ensure failures have a chance of being noticed.
         verbose: true
 ```